Singles Club (EP)

-Singles Club is an EP released by American rock band Paramore.
+Singles Club is an EP released by the American rock band Paramore.
 The songs were released as promotional singles between October and December 2011, culminating in the release of a box set containing the three constituent songs plus "Monster", which was recorded during the same sessions.
 The EP and box set were released on December 14, 2011, on Paramore's website.
-The EP is the first release of new material by Paramore not to include band members Josh and Zac Farro.
+The EP was the first release of new material by Paramore not to include band members Josh and Zac Farro.

 Background

 On January 14, Paramore posted a rough demo of the song "In the Mourning" on YouTube.
 The finished song in its entirety was played for the first time live on their South American Tour in early 2011.
 On September 7, Paramore performed at the fifteenth anniversary of their record label, Fueled by Ramen.
 New songs, "Renegade" and "In the Mourning" with an extract of a paragraph of "Landslide" by Fleetwood Mac was played.
 "Renegade" was the first song released off the Singles Club, available exclusively from the Paramore website.
 "Renegade" was featured as a short introduction tune on the web-series, "From the Field" – a mock-umentary of the band's daily lives on the Summer Warped Tour.

 On October 11, Paramore announced they would be releasing new songs only available directly from their official website.
 "Renegade" was released on October 11, "Hello Cold World" on November 7 and "In the Mourning" on December 5.